 White label (custom branding)

-DaCast’s Premium Plan (and higher plans) includes full support for advertising, pay-per-view, and subscriptions monetization.
+Dacast’s Premium Plan (and higher plans) includes full support for advertising, pay-per-view, and subscription monetization.
 Pay-per-view and subscriptions are handled via a built-in paywall.
 This paywall allows you to securely accept payments anywhere in the world with just a few moments of setup.

 API access streaming solutions comparison

 An API, or Application Programming Interface, allows you to easily integrate a video platform into existing systems/workflows, or to build custom web, mobile, or desktop applications.
-In short, an API makes a software developers life much, much easier.
+In short, an API makes software developers’ life much, much easier.